anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

 <hr>

-### 7.6.
+### 5.6.
 Note the execution time

-The author's application took ~8 minutes to complete across multiple tests.
+The author's application took ~5 minutes to complete across multiple tests.

 <hr>

-## 8. Tuning GPU based applications - profiling and recommendations from Nvidia
+## 6. Tuning GPU based applications - profiling and recommendations from Nvidia

-### 8.1.
+### 6.1.
 Install the Nvidia profiler
 We already installed the Nvidia tooling earlier.
-Will use the profiling function in section 8.2.

-### 8.2.
+### 6.2.
 Run the Nvidia profiler on the Spark on GPU applications run already

 This unit uses Nvidia's tooling to tune GPU based Spark applications and needs to be run after your initial attempts of runnng GPU based Spark applications.<br>
 Docs: https://github.com/NVIDIA/spark-rapids-tools/blob/main/user_tools/docs/index.md
 <br>